Gopal1252/React_Stephen_Grider/README.md

 3) animals : this app is an intro on the state system of React
 4) pics : this app combines all that learned so far along with making use of a web API
 5) books: this app is for keeping a reading list of books.
+6) comps: A navigation bar with several different components